i3arnon/i3arnon.github.io/_drafts/concurrent-dictionary-tolist.md

 }
 ```

-But by specifically holding the dictionary in an `IDictionary` variable may:
+But explicitly holding the dictionary in an `IDictionary` variable does:

 ```csharp
 IDictionary<int, int> dictionary = new ConcurrentDictionary<int, int>();